KohlbacherLab/dnpm-dip-deployment/README.md

 The setup varies depending on whether your site is connected to the "NGINX Broker" with inbound HTTPS or outbound-only HTTPS with the MIRACUM Polling Module, and whether you are connected to the Samply Broker.

-###### Case: NGINX Broker with inbound HTTPS
+**Case: NGINX Broker with inbound HTTPS**

-The default security mechanism here is mutual TLS, as is already pre-configured in the confugration templates.
+The default security mechanism here is mutual TLS, as is already pre-configured.

-In a production setting, however, you might use different reverse proxy servers (with differents FQDNs) to expose the backend to internal clients (browser, ETL setup) separately from this "peer to peer API" destined for external calls (DNPM broker).
+In a production setting, however, you might use _different_ reverse proxy servers (with differents FQDNs) to expose the backend to internal clients (browser, ETL setup) separately from this "peer to peer API" destined for external calls (DNPM broker).
 In this case, you could split the reverse proxy configuration accordingly, and perform the following adaptations:

-- Remove the optional mutual TLS verification from the _internal_ reverse proxy
+- Remove the optional mutual TLS verification and `location ~ /api(/.*)?/peer2peer { ... }` from the _internal_ reverse proxy
 - Make mutual TLS verification _mandatory_ in the external reverse proxy and only allow requests to the peer-to-peer API:
 ```nginx